Get in to your first home

 faster with KiwiSaver.

-The grant is paid directly to your New Zealand solicitor (or licensed conveyancer) to be put towards the purchase price of the house prior to the settlement date.
+The grant is paid directly to your property lawyer (or licensed conveyancer) to be put towards the purchase price of the house prior to the settlement date.

 See what your future savings could be with our simple KiwiSaver calculator.